mearlboro/mearlboro.github.io/contact.md

 # this site
 This site is built with [Jekyll](https://jekyllrb.com) and is a live work in progress.
 Because I always learn and always change, so does this site.
-For now, it looks differently every time you visit it.
+For now, it looks a little bit different every time you visit it.
 A more immersive and interactive experience is coming soon.

 To keep in touch with further developments of this site and more exciting projects, feel free to subscribe [via RSS](/feed.xml).